Borough Green to Sevenoaks Walk

 Tea

-The newly refurbished Brewhouse Tearoom (tel 01732 450 608) has an entrance in the north wall of Knole House, without the need to pay an entrance fee.
+The refurbished Brewhouse Tearoom (tel 01732 450 608) has an entrance in the north wall of Knole House, without the need to pay an entrance fee.
 During British Summer Time this pleasant tearoom is open unto 5 pm with last orders 4.30 pm and serves cream teas.
 In winter the tearoom closes earlier.

 There are various options in the centre of Sevenoaks including Caffè Nero at 112 High Street (tel 01732 779 050) and Costa Coffee at 2 Blighs Rd (01732 462 159).
-There is also a branch of the popular Bills on the High Street.
+The branch of the popular Bills seems to have closed (summer 2024).
+Other cafes frequented and liked by SWC walkers include: Malabar Coffee House (tel 01723 743 055) at 81 High Street, open until 5 pm: Basil Wholefoods (tel 01723 496 430 ) oat 3-5 Bank Street, good for healthy food and vegetarian and vegan options.

 Close to Sevenoaks Station is another possibility, Alpinia Patisserie at 1 Tubs Hill Parade (tel 01732 454 669) open till 6 pm Monday to Saturday.